juju/docs/src/en/developer-event-cycle.md

 # Storage Events by example

-Many services require access to storage resources.
+Many applications require access to storage resources.
 Juju has events related to storage for the charm to respond to.
 There are two events related to storage, so the charm can react storage is attached and when it is detached.

 1. [name]-storage-attached